ngranard/Dish-Dynamo/journals/noah_granard.md

+## April 28, 2023

+Today I worked on:

+- Deployment

+We hit some serious roadblocks with deployment.
+We were able to get the frontend deployed, but the backend was not working.
+We spent a lot of time trying to figure out what was wrong, but ultimately after a lot of help from others it worked.
+We werent expecting to present today, but we did and it went well.
+We were able to show off our app and talk about our process.
+I'm proud of what we've accomplished.

+## April 27, 2023

+Today I worked on:

+- Final styling, code clean-up, merging

+I made my final merge request for the graded portion of the project.
+I have cleaned up some styling on the main page and made sure any newer pages are responsive.
+I helped where I could to catch miscellaneous bugs and errors.
+We were able to get through those and are basically ready for deployment.

 ## April 26, 2023

 Today I worked on:

 - Login form minor upgrade, deployment tests/fixes with linting

+I took time to make sure the login form tells the user if they're missing a required field.
+We spent more time trying to clean up our code using Black and Prettier so that we can be ready to deploy easily.

 ## Apri 25, 2023